 - Enjoy yourself - and good luck!

-Pacing yourself is crucial if you want to perform at your best.
-Running an even paced race will help avoid wasting precious energy stores early on in the race.
-Starting off too quickly means you’ll be using up too much energy during the first few miles and you may find you have run out of carbohydrate (the muscle’s preferred energy supply) before the finish line.
+Pacing yourself is crucial if you want to enjoy the marathon.
+Running an even-paced event will help you to avoid wasting precious energy stores early on in the run.
+Starting off too quickly means you’ll be using up too much energy during the first few miles and you may find you run out of carbohydrate (our muscles’ preferred energy supply) before you get to the finish.

-Pace bands are worn on your wrist and are an easy and effective way to help you run an even paced race.
+Wearing a pace band on your wrist is an easy and effective way to help you run an even-paced race.
 They show you how long it should take to complete each mile of the race, to help you finish within your target time.
 Integrating your race hydration and nutrition with your pacing strategy is vital.